innovationOUtside/vce-generic-guide/g-vce_homepage_jupyterlab.md

 :name: jl_download_archive
 :width: 4in

-Download a folder as a zuipped file archive.
+Download a folder as a zipped file archive.

 Screenshot of context sensitive menu for file directory, with "Download Current Folder as Archive" option selected.

 ```

-This works for local and hosted environments and provides a convenient way to save the contents of a working TMA related directory for use as a submission to the ETMA system.
+This works for local and hosted environments and provides a convenient way to save the contents of a working TMA related directory, for example, for use as a submission to the ETMA system.

-*Note — this extension could be used as the basis for a custom extension that could run additional quality checks over the contents of a directory to ensure that it meets the requirements of the eTMA system, for example as regards file name validity, size of upload, etc. It might also warn users about the presence of possibly inappropriate files to include in the upload.
-See the [`innovationOUtside/nb_workflow_tools](https://github.com/innovationOUtside/nb_workflow_tools) package for zip tools that will report on the contents of a zip file.*

 ## Launcher Buttons